our history

 Early 1900s

-In all actuality, opera has very rarely been performed in the Fairmont Opera House.
+In actuality, opera has been performed very rarely at the Fairmont Opera House.
 The use of the word “opera” in the name was, in the early 1900s, more politically correct than a theater or variety hall, which were deemed morally corrupt.
 During this part of our American heritage, opera was a product of high civilization and a respectable form of entertainment.
 Thus, the name preserved the moral standing of this theatrical house, even though the entertainment inside these walls was the same as in any variety hall or theater of the age.
 It is for the preservation of our history that the present name of this theater is the Fairmont Opera House.

 1902-1925

-From 1902 through 1912, this building was the one and only Fairmont Opera House.
-Its massive horseshoe balcony curving from stage edge to stage edge, decorative walls, and tinted electric lighting were a source of community pride.
-In these pre-movie and television days, the Opera House frequently presented professional plays and musicals by visiting repertory groups, traveling road shows, along with home produced talent productions, school commencements, and political speeches.
+From 1902 to 1912, this building was the only Fairmont Opera House.
+Its massive horseshoe balcony, curving from stage edge to stage edge, its decorative walls, and its tinted electric lighting were a source of community pride.
+In these pre-movie and television days, the Fairmont Opera House frequently presented professional plays and musicals by visiting repertory groups, traveling road shows, along with home-produced talent productions, school commencements, and political speeches.

-For five cents in 1912, our community had the chance to see a silent movie on the big screen at the plush Haynic.
+For five cents in 1912, our community could see a silent movie on the big screen at the plush Haynic.
 A five- piece “Haynic Orchestra” played at every movie, every night but Sundays.
-In conjunction with silent movies, live shows continued to be performed on our stage throughout the 1920s.
-However, by 1925 the novelty of the silent movies had faded, and Hay and Nicholas went back to the Opera Houses’ roots and introduced more and more live performances.
-These live performances came to town through repertory companies playing one week engagements with different plays every night.
+In conjunction with silent movies, live shows continued on our stage throughout the 1920s.
+However, by 1925, the novelty of silent movies had faded, and Hay and Nicholas returned to the Fairmont Opera Houses’ roots, introducing more live performances.
+These live performances came to town through repertory companies, which played one-week engagements with different plays every night.

-In 1912, the Opera House took on a different formal name, the Haynic Theater, derived from the combination of the names of the buildings managers, Lincoln Nicholas and William Hay.
+In 1912, the Fairmont Opera House adopted a different formal name, the Haynic Theater, derived from the combination of the names of its managers, Lincoln Nicholas and William Hay.
 During this era of American history, the motion picture was rapidly growing as the newest form of entertainment.

 1927-1929

 By 1927, Mr. Hay was no longer a part of the center stage of this theater.
-Only Nicholas remained, Under Nicholas’ leadership, the name was changed to the Nicholas Theater and substantial remodeling to match the flashy era was undertaken.
+Only Nicholas remained.
+Under Nicholas’ leadership, the name was changed to the Nicholas Theater, and substantial remodeling was undertaken to match the flashy era.
 The four dramatic pillars standing in front of the theater were removed and replaced by a blazing canopy entitled “Nicholas”; the front windows were bricked over to permit the new ventilation system to work properly; a new 1,000 pipe organ was installed; and the weight of a newly remodeled balcony was balanced against the new canopy, both resting on a single 60 foot, 36,000 pound steel beam passing through the front wall of the theater.

-This 36,000 pound beam, which took 4 days to roll from the railroad depot to the Opera House, still holds the balcony today.
-Soon after these dramatic changes were completed, on the national level, “talkies” arrived, and movies were all the rage again.
-The Nicholas Theatre, not to be left behind a trend, installed vita phone and movie tour theater equipment for $12,000.
-On July 4, 1929 the first “talkie” in Fairmont opened and the theater was filled continuously for 11 hours.
-Movies were suddenly back in style at the Opera House.
+This 36,000-pound beam, which took 4 days to roll from the railroad depot to the Fairmont Opera House, still holds the balcony today.
+Soon after these dramatic changes were completed, “talkies” arrived on the national level, and movies were all the rage again.
+The Nicholas Theatre, not to be left behind a trend, installed Vita Phone and movie tour theater equipment for $12,000.
+On July 4, 1929, the first “talkie” in Fairmont opened, and the theater was filled continuously for 11 hours.
+Movies were suddenly back in style at the Fairmont Opera House.

 1950s

 After the war and through the 1950s, our theater bristled with activity.
-The main draw of patrons through the doors of the Nicholas were the big production movies Hollywood was creating.
-The movie business was so good, the lines for a movie were often a block long.
-But by the end of the 1950’s, as the Opera House aged and newer movie houses were built in Fairmont, business declined.
+The main draw for patrons through the doors of the Nicholas was the big-budget movies Hollywood was producing.
+The movie business was so good that lines for tickets were often a block long.
+But by the end of the 1950’s, as the Fairmont Opera House aged and newer movie houses were built in Fairmont, business declined.
 As business declined, the building declined further into disrepair.
-The slow decline continued until September of 1980 when the doors were finally chained shut.
+The slow decline continued until September of 1980, when the doors were finally chained shut.

 1980s

-Just when this historic building was on its last leg in 1980, conscientious members of our community took action to preserve this irreplaceable part of Fairmont’s history led by Dr. Robert and Mary Arneson.
-In 1980, the building was placed on the National Register of Historical Places, and by late 1980, a purchase of the building by the Fairmont Opera House Inc. was made by $51,000.
-On May 13, 1981, the Opera House opened its doors once again with “Another Opening, Another Show”.
+Just when this historic building was on its last leg in 1980, conscientious members of our community took action to preserve this irreplaceable part of Fairmont’s history, led by Dr. Robert and Mary Arneson.
+In 1980, the building was listed on the National Register of Historic Places, and by late 1980, it was purchased by the Fairmont Opera House Inc. for $51,000.
+On May 13, 1981, the Fairmont Opera House opened its doors once again with “Another Opening, Another Show”.

-Extensive efforts were made to refurbish and recondition the Opera House to its current state.
-Donations were made by members of our community to renovate the downstairs basement, all of the seats, all of the electrical and plumbing, and just about every other aspect of this theater.
-As of July 30, 1988, 1,602 people volunteered 26,000 hours to the Opera House.
-We have since lost track of our community’s vast efforts.
-While dramatic progress has been made, renovations continue today, based upon your membership and charity.
+Extensive efforts were made to refurbish and recondition the Fairmont Opera House to its current state.
+Donations were made by members of our community to renovate the downstairs basement, all the seats, the electrical and plumbing, and just about every other aspect of this theater.
+As of July 30, 1988, 1,602 people volunteered 26,000 hours to the Fairmont Opera House.

 Today